fengshuai0210/csst-ifs-gehong/docs/source/index.rst

 ==================================

-**Gehong** is a Python package for modelling the data of intergral field spectrascopy mounted on the Chinese Space Station Telescopy (CSST-IFS).
-This package can also be used for modelling the data of other IFS instruments.
+**Gehong** is a Python package for modelling the data of intergral field spectrascopy mounted on the Chinese Space Station Telescopy (CSST-IFS), which can also be used for modelling the data of other IFS instruments.
+The users can feed a series of maps about the internal properties of galaxies (e.g. stellar age/metallicity, velocity and velocity dispersion, gas-phase metallicity) to the package, then the package can output a `.fits` file including a datacube for given configure of IFS instrument.

 Check out the :doc:`usage` section for the usage of modules, including how to :ref:`installation` the project.
 Check out the :doc:`example` section